felipearaujolima/Image-Analysis-Course/src/c_functions/c_functions/README.md

 If the image is not gray-level, we do the inverse of each possibility, given the type of image, based on ReadImage.

 # Adjacency
+In here, you find the functions necessary to work with adjacency in images.
+Not only a function to create a adjacency, but a rectangular and circular one.
+This block of functions is extremely important given the many uses that adjacency has on many image analysis's applications.

+### *(struct)* AdjRel
+This is the major structure when working with adjacency.
+Here we have arrays of displacement for each dimension (x, y, z, t), and the number of adjacency voxels.
+The way we are working with adjacency, is by first creating the displacements, in a way that e.g. we have a rectangular adjacency with h = w = 3, then we will need to go from x = y = z = t = 0 (the center of the adjacency) to x = -2, x = -1, x = 1, x = 2 (the same for the others dimensions).
+So, we only alloc the displacements for the adjacency, and use that for every pixel, in a way that i can easily find his adjacents pixels.

+### *(function)* applyGetAdjacentVoxel
+Given a voxel, a adjacency and the index of the adjacency (such as: If we have a rectangular adjacency of w = h = 3, then we have {0, 1, 2...
+8} possibles adjacents voxels index), we find the adjacency voxel.

+### *(function)* CreateAdjRel
+Here we are only allocating memory for the adjacency and its arrays.

+### *(function)* DestroyAdjRel
+Destroing the adjacency.

+### *(function)* adjRectangular
+Creating a rectangular adjacency.
+First finding n and then allocating the displacements given this shape.

+### *(function)* adjCircular
+Creating a circular adjacency.
+First finding n and then allocating the displacements given this shape.

 # MathMorph